aerogear/aerogear-unifiedpush-server/README.md

 ```

-#### Postgres Database configuration
+#### PostgreSQL Database configuration

-For using Postgres a few more steps are required.
+For using PostgreSQL a few more steps are required.

 ##### Create a database and database user